williamteav/personal_website/scale_armor/is2.md

 ## The Tank

-When the Germans launched Operation Barbarossa in June 1941, the main operational Soviet heavy tanks were the KV-1 series.
+When the Germans launched Operation Barbarossa in June 1941, the primary operational Soviet heavy tanks were the KV-1 series.
 The KV-1s, while well-armored, retained the same armament as the T-34 medium tank and were substantially less mobile.
 As German tanks increased their armor and firepower, the need for a successor to the KV-1 became clear.
 Various upgrade measures were unsuccessful and Soviet designers set forth on creating a new vehicle.

 These efforts eventually led to the IS-2, which entered service in the spring of 1944.
 The IS-2 served as a breakthrough tank against German defensive fortifications.
 However, its 122mm cannon and thick frontal armor also allowed the tank to successfully engage Panther and Tiger tanks.
 Compared to its Axis counterparts, the IS-2 was cramped, carried fewer rounds, and was slower to reload.
 Nevertheless, the IS-2 contributed to Soviet offenses across the Eastern Front and was notably present at the Battle of Berlin.